You are required to register your vehicle with BFG VLO within 45 days of arrival.

 If your vehicle is over three years old it will require a roadworthiness inspection.

 You can book the inspection by calling your local BFG Inspection Centre.
+If you however hold an in date MOT/TüV certificate, you can still BFG register your car.
+You will then have 45 days from initial registration to complete the test, or the run out date of your MOT/TüV certificate, whichever is the earliest.
 Please note a lights check will be carried out during this inspection.

 BFG Vehicle Lighting Test

 During the 45 day period following initial BFG registration, the vehicle owner must ensure that the vehicle has headlights and rear fog lamp(s) suitable for permanent driving in right hand traffic systems, and that a BFG Light Test is passed.
 LHD vehicles not previously registered in the UK are exempt from a BFG Light Test.

 Your Vehicle Registration Application (BFG Form 20) must be submitted with the following documents:

 - Insurance showing Chassis Number (UK- Green Card, or insurance policy and schedule.
 The address on the documents must show a German address, QTR or Unit.
 German - Double White Card and Proof of Payment)

 - Proof of Ownership (Vehicle Log Book or Allocation Certificate and Certificate of Conformity (CoC) if not previously registered.)

 - Proof of VLO Charge/No Charge Certificate

 A proof of postage will be issued by the BFG Clerk.